-This is one of those myths that was manufactured from thin air.
-No documentary evidence from Galileo's time has been found to support it.
-Instead, the documentary evidence supports the thesis that the Cardinals from Galileo's time were early adopters of telescope technology.
+No documentary evidence from Galileo's time has been found to support this myth.
+The documentary evidence shows that Cardinals from Galileo's time were early adopters of telescope technology.
 Galileo's first public demonstration of his telescope was to the Doge of Venice in August of 1609.
 By that time, Cardinal Borghese of Rome had already acquired a telescope from artisans in Northern Europe [_4_] .
 After the demonstration in Venice, Galileo started building telescopes for others.
 Many of his clients were Cardinals.

 After Galileo's trial there was no change in his ability to receive the sacraments of the church [_6_] .
 When he moved back to Florence due to illness, he made a special request that he be allowed to be carried to a local church to attend Mass on feast days.
 It was approved.
 Galileo's contemporary, Johannes Kepler, was excommunicated from the Lutheran church in 1619.